 Our Livestock Guardian Dog Team

 Rae is retired from breeding and we will not be expecting anymore puppies from her.
 She has more than earned her retirement and she surely has left her mark.
-We are thrilled to have a daughter and son here to continue with her amazing genetics.
-She has progeny from coast to coast and overseas!
+We are thrilled to have a daughter and 2 sons here to continue with her amazing genetics.
+She has progeny from coast to coast!
 She will remain in work as long as she is able to as pulling her from it will absolutely crush her.
 Her dedication is admirable.

 Ragean is half Anatolian and half Great Pyrenees.
 Rae, as we affectionately call her, is our matriarch.
 She has been with us since she was 6 months old.
 Ragean is a force to reckon.
 She shows no mercy and has pretty specific expectations both for the pack and for her human caretakers Ragean will give 100% to her charges all while caring for her puppies, she doesn't take kindly to being told she can take a break and raise her pups!
 The ONLY time we have ever had her escape is when we tried keeping her behind a fence to take a break from guarding so she can recover from delivering her puppies.
 She has no quit in her!
 She has confronted/killed coyotes, stray dogs, buzzards, a robin who got too close to her puppies, armadillo and opossums.
 She is one hell of a dedicated lgd and is extremely loving and nurturing to babies of all kinds.
 Rae is my large pasture lgd because she is aware of everything that moves and because she has made one hell of a bond with my mares.
 Rae has looked after mares/foals, goats of all ages, cows/calves, and chickens.